alex-s12/1password-cli/README.md

 ### Method 2: `op run`
 You can set environment variables to secret references, then use op run to pass secrets to an application or script at runtime.

-For this example, go and select a credential from your 1Password
+For this example, go and select a credential from your 1Password and add it to the `.env` file

 1. 1Password will conceal the credentials
 ```bash